marcelmaatkamp/kong-with-plugins/README.md

-# kong-with-plugins
+# Kong with plugins
-kong with plugins like oidc and amqp
+Kong with plugins like oidc and amqp